 iRAP is a registered charity established to help tackle the devastating social and economic cost of road crashes.
 The charity’s vision is for a world free of high-risk roads.

 iRAP already works with partners all around the world to apply the iRAP Global Standard in assessing the crash risk on a road and the associated Star Rating performance of road infrastructure.
-There are separate Star Ratings for pedestrians, cyclists, motorcyclists, and vehicle occupants to reflect the road features that support the safe travel of each road user.
-A 1-star road is the least safe and 5-star is the safest, with the risk of death or serious injury halving for each incremental improvement in star rating.

 Source geo-located crash data and produce iRAP Risk Maps of the historical crashes per kilometer

 Produce repeatable road infrastructure key performance indicators that can form the basis of annual performance tracking

 In this pipeline, we aim to contribute to the second objective by automatically sourcing the crucial component of vehicle count under the traffic or vehicle flow attribute using satellite imageries with the help of Artificial Intelligence.

 iRAP partners worldwide have already collected more than 1 million km of road data over the last 20 years.
 A sample of that data has been presented in the charity’s Vaccines for Roads resource and Big Data tool (check this and this link).

 The United Nations Sustainable Development Goal is to halve road deaths and injuries by 2030.
 This includes targets to ensure all new roads are 3-star or better for all road users and that by 2030 more than 75% of travel is on 3-star or better roads.